filippocasari/Lottery-Project-Distributed-Systems/README.md

 ```console
 flask run
 ```
 This will start the server @ip:port specified in "src/app.py".
+Note: if you get an error, probably is because port (hard-coded) in app.py is not the same as the port in ganache app.

 Now open chrome and paste in the navigation bar:
 ```console